cambridge-cares/TheWorldAvatar/Deploy/stacks/AI4Healthcare/Stack_Deployment/README.md

 ```
 After spinning up the stack, the GUI endpoints to the running containers can be accessed via Browser (i.e. adminer, blazegraph, ontop, geoserver).
 The exact endpoints and login details can be found in the [Stack Manager README](Deploy/stacks/dynamic/stack-manager/README.md).

+## Spinning up the stack remotely via SSH

+To deploy the stack remotely via SSH, use VSCode's built-in SSH support.
+Follow the steps in [VSCode via SSH] to connect to a remote machine (e.g., a virtual machine on Digital Ocean) and start deployment.
+Regular log in relies on username and password, You can also consider generating an [SSH key] and uploading it via [Upload SSH key] to enable automatic authentication and eliminate repeated credential prompts.
+After logging in, [git clone] a remote copy of [The World Avatar] repository and follow the provided instructions to deploy the stack.

+To access deployed containers through exposed endpoints (e.g., `http://<host IP>:3840/ontop/ui`), ensure the necessary ports are open on the remote machine.
+Please request port changes through your server administrator—avoid directly modifying firewall rules on individual droplets using tools like `ufw` or `iptables`.

+When interacting with the GeoServer GUI remotely, some issues may arise (e.g., inability to remove layers or edit CRS information).
+To address this, consider [forwarding the port] used by the stack to your local machine after establishing an [SSH tunnel].
+This will make GeoServer accessible at `http://localhost:{port}/geoserver/` instead of a remote address like `http://<host IP>:{port}/geoserver/`.

 # 3. Data instantiation workflow

 ## 1) Food Hygiene Ratings (.xml)

 ## 2) Greenspace (.shp)
 ## 3) Points of Interest (.csv)
 ## 4) GPS Trajectories (.csv)